Lagrangian transport through surfaces in volume-preserving flows: Transport through surfaces

 According to Sard's theorem, the set of \emph{critical values}, i.e., images of critical points, has measure zero in $\mathcal{D}$, even though the set of critical points may be large in $\mathcal{H}$.
 Consistently, critical points do not contribute to the Eulerian flux integral.

 In the Eulerian setting, positive/negative crossings of a Lagrangian particle $p$ through $\mathcal{C}$ correspond to $\pm\boldsymbol{u}_t(x)\boldsymbol{\cdot}\boldsymbol{n}(x)>0$ at corresponding intersections $(t,x)$.
 In the Lagrangian setting, positive/negative crossings are equivalent to crossings of the vertical line over $p$ through $\mathcal{S}$ from below/above with respect to the orientation on $\mathcal{S}$, see Fig.\ \ref{fig:Lagrange}.
-This is formalized by $\det\mathrm{d}\Psi\gtrless0$, which geometrically means that $\mathrm{d}\Psi(t,x)$ is orientation-preserving or orientation-reversing at the respective crossings of $p$.
-This is well-defined at all crossings exactly for particles corresponding to regular values $p$.
+This is formalized by $\pm\det\mathrm{d}\Psi>0$, which geometrically means that $\mathrm{d}\Psi(t,x)$ is orientation-preserving or orientation-reversing at the respective crossings of $p$.
+This is well-defined at all crossings exactly for particles $p$ which are regular values of $\Psi$.

 The difference of positive and negative crossings, or, in other words, the net number of crossings, is given by the \emph{degree of $\Psi$ at $p\in\mathcal{D}$},